 If you are in a hurry and just want to find out what the most popular legume free dog food is, then we recommend Diamond Naturals Real Meat Recipe Premium Dry Dog Food as the best one.

 If you’re a dog owner like I am, chances are you keep up to date with news related to dogs.
-The FDA recently published a statement related to food containing legumes.
-They stated that DCM or canine dilated cardiomyopathy ( a heart problem) in dogs may be connected to dog foods that contain legumes.
+The FDA recently published a statement related to food containing peas, lentils, legumes, and potatoes.
+They stated that DCM in dogs or canine dilated cardiomyopathy (a heart problem) in dogs may be connected to dog foods that contain legumes.
 Therefore, you may want to consider a legume or pea free dog food.

-In this article, we’re going to review the following legume free dog goods
+In this article, we’re going to review the following legume free dog foods

 - Most Popular: Diamond Naturals Real Meat Recipe Premium Dry Dog Food.